st-ixlab/st-ixlab.github.io/_posts/2024-04-30-our-paper-accepted-to-eait-if-55-69.md

 ---
 layout: post
 title: Our paper accepted to EAIT!
-(IF: 5.5, 6.9%)
+(IF:5.5, 6.9%)
 date: 2024-04-30 00:00:00
 description: Our paper accepted to EAIT!
-(IF: 5.5, 6.9%)
+(IF:5.5, 6.9%)
 tags: news
 categories: news
 thumbnail: assets/img/10639_Cover_153w.jpg